-Nevertheless.
+Nevertheless..

 Jillian Beckley is having one of those days.
-You human beckey is intaring one of those days.
-For know the kind, when "you need to take one more tequila shot and splash some water on your face."
+You know the kind, when "you need to take one more tequila shot and splash some water on your face."
 She's just lost her reporting job and is badly in need of an idea to land her a new one.
-Then she learns of Nevertheless Laura Hankin's new book, "A Special Place for Women," focuses on a fictional club for wealthy en in New York City.
-"An unholy elitist unio women in res. of corporate interest and pseudoscience," Nevert less is suspected of being behind both the election of the Rio Apple's fi and the eventual downfall of the Big Apple's first female mayor.
+Then she learns of Nevertheless female mayor.
 So, what if someone were able to infiltrate the club, discover their secrets, and infiltrate the club, discover their secrets, and then write an expose?
 "An undercover opera-tion would be very difficult," her editor points out when Jillian pitches the idea to him.
-"I eat difficult for beackfast," ab swaggers.
+"I eat difficult for beadfast," she swaggers.
 Jillian's mission would not only secure her